Waterland (novel): Plot summary

-Plot summary

-Tom Crick, fifty-two years old, has been history master for some thirty years in a secondary school in Greenwich.
-As the world sets its clocks according to Greenwich Mean Time, this is a place where time begins.
+Tom Crick, fifty-two years old, has been history master for some thirty years in a secondary school in Greenwich, London.
 Tom has been married to Mary for as long as he has been teaching, but the couple have no children.
-The students in Tom's school have grown increasingly scientifically oriented, and the headmaster, a physicist, has little sympathy for Tom's subject.
-One of Tom's students, Price, questions the relevance of learning about historical events.
-The youth's scepticism causes Tom to change his teaching approach to telling tales drawn from his own recollection.
+Pressured by the school, Tom changes his teaching approach to telling tales drawn from his own recollection.

-By doing so, he makes himself a part of the history he is teaching, relating his tales to local history and genealogy.
-The headmaster, Lewis, tries to entice Tom into taking an early retirement.
-Tom resists this because his leaving would mean that the History Department would cease to exist and would be combined with the broader area of General Studies.
-Tom's wife is arrested for snatching a baby.
+Tom's wife is arrested for taking a baby.
 The publicity that attends her arrest reflects badly on the school, and Tom is told that he now must retire.
 In response, he uses his impending forced retirement as an excuse to recount a story to his students.
 The pivot of Waterland focuses on both the past in 1943, and the present time thirty years after – all related through the eyes of Tom as an adolescent.

 The novel addresses some three hundred years of local history – including that of Tom's family – this relates to the broader historical currents of past centuries.
 It refers to smuggling and the isolation in the small towns of the Fens.

 Much of the contemporary plot centres on Tom's tumultuous relationship with Mary, both as teenagers and after their marriage.
-Tom's brother Dick is mentally handicapped; he grows increasingly jealous when they are teenagers because of his own attraction to Mary.
+Tom's brother Dick is mentally handicapped; he grows jealous when they are teenagers because of his own attraction to Mary.
 She grew up on her father's farm, located near the house of Tom's family.
-Tom's father, a lock-keeper, has a home with his two sons in the lock-keeper's cottage, beside a tributary of the Great Ouse.
+Tom's father, a lock keeper, lives with his two sons in the lock-keeper's cottage, beside a tributary of the Great Ouse.
 Tom's mother dies when he is ten years old.
 Mary's mother had died during her birth, and she is confined by a rigid religious upbringing from her father in her childhood.